 Many people associate Greece with being a summer travel destination.
 However, the country is a wonderful year-round destination.
 The best time for you to travel will vary depending on your specific interests.

 Spring (March to May)

 Spring and Autumn are the shoulder seasons for travelling in Greece.
-Temperatures are warm and pleasant – typically between 25 and 30 degrees.
-Travelling at this time offers visitors the chance to enjoy sunshine and hot weather without the crowds.
+The temperatures are warm and pleasant.
+They typically range between 25 and 30 degrees Celsius during this time.

 Summer (June to August)